 1. Use emails to educate

 We’ve seen that engineers and industrial professionals rely on emails extensively throughout the buying process, especially for educating themselves and learning more about a subject.
-Technical decision makers spend time in their inbox and won’t hesitate paying attention to emails that help them make informed decisions, even those from vendors.
+Technical decision-makers spend time in their inbox and won’t hesitate to pay attention to emails that help them make informed decisions, even those from vendors.

 - Focus your core newsletter content strategy on a relevant industry problem

 - Present solutions in a way that subtly ties back to your offerings

 - Craft compelling copies and top them off with irresistible subject lines